iWriteGigs

 C Wake the client and ask about her pain rating.

-D Refuse to administer the pain medication.
+D Administer the prescribed medication.

 Question #10